Not only are fruit flies nuisance pests, but they can also contaminate your food with harmful bacteria.

-Fortunately, there are many natural ways to get rid of them that are both effective and safe.
+Fortunately, many natural ways to get rid of these flies exist.

 Here’s how to get rid of fruit flies naturally: